Photographic Alliance of Great Britain (PAGB) Events

 Audio Visual Applicants may apply either singly or jointly for an Award in AV Adjudications will be held as and when it is deemed appropriate and provided there is sufficient demand.
 The fee structure is the same as stated below for each level of Award.
 Please see the separate leaflet dealing specifically with Audio Visual applications

-For more information see the PAGB website or download the information pack found on PAGB Distinction page (More) or contact Federation PAGB Distinctions Secretary – Alan and Christine Lovatt (Click here to contact them)
+For more information see the PAGB website or download the information pack found on PAGB Distinction page (More) or contact Federation PAGB Distinctions Secretary – Alan Lovatt (Click here to contact them)

 PAGB Inter-Club Championships